-Normal working hours are Monday to Friday.
-The amount of standard working time amounts to 8 (eight) hours per day with minimum 30 - minutes of and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.
+On a general basis, normal working hours are Monday to Friday.
+The amount of standard working time amounts to 8 hours per day and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.